Dialogue with Stakeholders

 The labor union is represented at meetings of the Central Management Council by staff from the union headquarters, and is represented at Branch Management Council meetings by staff from the relevant union branch, while the company is represented by the President at meetings of the Central Management Council, and by the business site manager or plant manager at Branch Management Council meetings.

-In April 2018, with the support of a majority of its employees, Toyobo group started the KAERU Project (kaeru means “to change”) throughout the company with the participation of all officers and employees.
-Within this activity, we hold presentations, talk sessions, dialogue, and exchange workshops to deepen communication between officers and employees.
+In April 2018, Toyobo group started the KAERU activities (kaeru means “to change”) throughout the company with the participation of all officers and employees.
+Within this activity, we hold dialogue and exchange workshops to deepen communication between officers and employees.
+Organizational development workshops are also actively being held.

 Overseas business sites